Royal Collection: Paintings, prints and drawings

-The collection's holdings of Western fine art are among the largest and most important assemblages in existence, with works of the highest quality, and in many cases artists whose works cannot be fully understood without a study of the holdings contained within the Royal Collection.
-There are over 7,000 paintings, spread across the Royal residences and palaces.
-The collection does not claim to provide a comprehensive, chronological survey of Western fine art but it has been shaped by the individual tastes of kings, queens and their families over the last 500 years.
+The collection's holdings of Western fine art are among the largest and most important assemblages in existence, with works of the highest quality, and, in many cases, artists' oeuvres cannot be fully understood without a study of the holdings contained within the Royal Collection.
+There are more than 7,000 paintings, spread across the Royal residences and palaces.
+The collection does not claim to provide a comprehensive, chronological survey of Western fine art but it has been shaped by the individual tastes of kings, queens and their families over the past 500 years.

 The prints and drawings collection is based in the Print Room, Windsor, and is exceptionally strong, with famous holdings of drawings by Leonardo da Vinci (550), Raphael, Michelangelo and Hans Holbein the Younger (85).
 A large part of the Old Master drawings were acquired by George III.
 Starting in early 2019, 144 of Leonardo da Vinci's drawings from the Collection went on display in 12 locations in the UK.
 From May to October that year, 200 of the drawings were on display in the Queen's Gallery at Buckingham Palace.

 Furniture

-Numbering over 300 items, the Royal Collection holds one of the greatest and most important collections of French furniture ever assembled.
+Numbering more than 300 items, the Royal Collection holds one of the greatest and most important collections of French furniture ever assembled.
 The collection is noted for its encyclopedic range as well as counting the greatest cabinet-makers of the Ancien Régime.

 Sculpture and decorative arts

 Costume

 The collection has a number of items of clothing, including those worn by members of the Royal family, especially female members, some going back to the early 19th century.
-These include ceremonial dress and several wedding dresses, including that of Queen Victoria (1840).
+These include ceremonial dress and several wedding dresses, including that of Queen Victoria which set the trend for white wedding dresses (1840).
 There are also servant's livery uniforms, and a number of exotic pieces presented over the years, going back to a "war coat" of Tipu Sultan (d.
 1799).
 In recent years these have featured more prominently in displays and exhibitions, and are popular with the public.

 Gems and Jewels

 A collection of 277 cameos, intaglios, badges of insignia, snuff boxes and pieces of jewellery known as the Gems and Jewels are kept at Windsor Castle.
-Separate from Elizabeth II's jewels and the Crown Jewels, 24 pre-date the Renaissance and the rest were made in the 16th–19th centuries.
+Separate from Elizabeth II's jewels and the Crown Jewels, 24 pre-date the Renaissance and the rest were made in the 16th to 19th centuries.
 In 1862, it was first shown publicly at the South Kensington Museum, now the Victoria and Albert Museum.
 Several objects were removed and others added in the second half of the Victorian period.
 An inventory of the collection was made in 1872, and a catalogue, Ancient and Modern Gems and Jewels in the Collection of Her Majesty The Queen, was published in 2008 by the Royal Collection Trust.